Yoshida, Hiroshi (1876 - 1950 )

 Hiroshi Yoshida was born in 1876.
 He began his artistic training with his adoptive father in Kurume, Fukuoka prefecture.
 Around the age of twenty, he left Kurume to study with Soritsu Tamura in Kyoto, subsequently moving to Tokyo and the tutelage of Shotaro Koyama.
 Yoshida studied Western-style painting, winning many exhibition prizes and making several trips to the United States, Europe and North Africa selling his watercolors and oil paintings.
 In 1902, he played a leading role in the organization of the Meiji Fine Arts Society into the Pacific Painting Association.
 His work was featured in the exhibitions of the state-sponsored Bunten and Teiten.
-While highly successful as an oil painter and watercolor artist, Yoshida turned to woodblock printmaking upon learning of the Western world’s infatuation with ukiyo-e.
+While highly successful as an oil painter and watercolor artist, Hiroshi Yoshida turned to woodblock printmaking upon learning of the Western world’s infatuation with ukiyo-e.

-Yoshida was widely traveled and knowledgeable of Western aesthetics, yet maintained an allegiance to traditional Japanese techniques and traditions.
-Attracted by the calmer moments of nature, his prints breathe coolness, invite meditation, and set a soft, peaceful mood.
+Hiroshi Yoshida was widely traveled and knowledgeable of Western aesthetics, yet maintained an allegiance to traditional Japanese techniques and traditions.
+Attracted by the calmer moments of nature, his woodblock prints breathe coolness, invite meditation, and set a soft, peaceful mood.
 All of his lifetime prints are signed “Hiroshi Yoshida” in pencil and marked with a jizuri (self-printed) seal outside of the margin.
 Within the image, most prints are signed “Yoshida” with brush and ink beside a red “Hiroshi” seal.